igjese/cards/README.md

 ### 2.Founding of Rome

 #### Step 1: Romulus and Remus in Danger
-_The throne of Alba Longa was treacherously taken by their great-uncle, Amulius.
-His niece, Rhea Silvia, was forced into priesthood, and her twins, Romulus and Remus, were left to die by the Tiber River._
+_The throne of Alba Longa was treacherously taken by Amulius.
+He forced his niece, Rhea Silvia, into priesthood, and her twins, Romulus and Remus, were left to die by the Tiber River._

 Choices:
 - The Gods send a she-wolf to nurture the twins until found by shepherds. (-1 Fortune)